 - Re-injury of the operative site.

 If any of the above should occur after regular office hours, we can be reached 24 hours a day.
-Call 434-924-0000 and ask for the resident covering for Dr. Christophel or Dr. Park.
+Call 434-924-0000 and ask for the resident covering for Dr. Park or Dr. Oyer.

 What Can I expect?